Seeds for a Future Program Participants

-Families in rural Guatemala have struggled with malnutrition and food insecurity for generations, leading to an ongoing cycle of poverty that's hard to escape.
+Families and communities in rural Guatemala have struggled with malnutrition and food insecurity for generations, leading to ongoing cycles of poverty and poor health that are hard to escape.

 What is the Seeds for a Future Program?

-In 2009, Seeds for a Future began a long-term pilot program designed to restore the health and well-being of rural Guatemalans, who endure one of the highest rates of chronic malnutrition in Central America and the world.
+In 2009, we began a sustainable food-security training program for restoring the health and well-being of rural Guatemalans, who endure one of the highest rates of chronic malnutrition in Central America and the world.

 Due to its impact and success, the Program continues to flourish throughout Guatemala.